777arc/textbook/content/filters.rst

    :scale: 50 %
    :align: center

 Both options seemed to work.
 Which one would you choose?
 The second method resulted in more taps, but the first method resulting in a frequency response that wasn't very sharp, and the falling edge wasn't very steep.
-There are many ways to design a filter, and many tradeoffs along the way, many consider it an art.
+There are many ways to design a filter, and many trade-offs along the way, many consider it an art.

 *************************